Minerals Council South Africa: Early history

 On 21 October 1887, the Transvaal Chamber of Mines met for the first time at Central Hotel in Johannesburg.
 Forty seven people attended the first meeting and its first President was Henry Struben.
-The organizations main aim was to disseminate information, the reading of technical and scientific papers, publishing monthly gold returns, financial issues and other mining issues but after a few meetings the group petered out.
+The organization's main aim was to disseminate information, the reading of technical and scientific papers, publishing monthly gold returns, financial issues and other mining issues but after a few meetings the group petered out.
 More than a year later in 1889, the Chamber was reconstituted as the Witwatersrand Chamber of Mines.
 Its new president was Hermann Eckstein and the honorary President was Paul Kruger.

 The early work of the Chamber was a uniform standard of treatment for black mine workers on the members mines, advocated for changes to the Gold Law legislation and for a railway system with the South African Republic government.
 By 1892, Eckstein took up post in London and Lionel Phillips took over as President of the Chamber on 1 January 1893.